janabhishek2/react-patterns/src/components/hooksHindi/notes/notes.md

 13. We copy the original object and make changes to copy: Why copy the object is passed as arg in useState?: reference to object remains same hence react does not trigger re-render.
 Hence we need to copy the original state object and use setter function.
 14. We can abstract the object copy logic in another hook.
 Hence we do not need to copy whole useState object everytime the user makes changes to state.
 15. WHy useState returns array? so we can name vars it accordingy: in object we have to give fixed names.
+16. If any state inside hook is re-rendered then component consuming the hook is also re-rendered.